 You catch a stone from a passing gravel truck and whoops — you have a very small, perhaps star-shaped ding in your windshield.
 It doesn't interfere with your vision, so what's the problem?
 The problem is that, once a small crack is made in the windshield, it threatens to grow and can race entirely across your windshield, obscuring your vision and ability to operate your vehicle safely.

 Luckily, there is a thriving window glass industry, where specialists can easily fix small cracks in a windshield using a transparent epoxy, usually for under $100.
 It can be done wherever your car is, too; there's no need to take it to the shop.
 And better news, many insurance companies will pay for the repair, rather than have you wait until you need an entire new windshield, which could cost upwards of $500 or more.

 Replace Spark Plugs

 Spark plugs ignite the fuel mixture in the combustion chamber of your engine.
 When they become fouled or wear out, they no longer fire at the proper time or at all.
 This malfunction can cause your engine to idle roughly, hesitate, or surge.
 It can also result in lost power and acceleration.
 A blown spark plug can even result in raw gas being fed to the catalytic converter, which could cause it to fail prematurely.
 Spark plugs that are faulty can also result in your vehicle failing state pollution testing, bringing along all the hassles that entails.

-A new set of spark plugs and spark plug wires will set you back a mere $314.67, according to CarMD.com; that's not much in light of the cost of a new converter and the waste of fuel.
+A new set of spark plugs and spark plug wires will set you back a relatively low $361, according to CarMD.com; that's not much in light of the cost of a new converter and the waste of fuel.

 Balance Your Tires